helldotrs/helllinux/README.md

-Arch post-install setup script. in progress.
+work in progress.

+helllinux is a post-install setup script for Arch Linux.

 usage:
 python3 run-me.py